 Business value of architecture

 “Take an economic view” is SAFe’s lean-agile first principle.
-When buidling systems, decisions about architecture and prioritization must be made in a proper economic context.
+When building systems, decisions about architecture and prioritization must be made in a proper economic context.
 An economic perspective on architecture is RCDA’s primary tenet as well.
 RCDA practices have proven to be especially strong in supporting this principle; for example, by articulating the business value of architecture.
 RCDA provides an understanding of the business value of architectural epics, features, and stories, as well as the value of architecture documentation, models and decisions—in business terms.
 Below are three case studies that illustrate this point.

 Documenting solution intent